sukykaur/AzureGDPR/IaaSWebAppOverview.md

 **Database Tier**: The solution deploys database tier virtual machines in an Availability Set as an [AlwaysOn availability group](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-overview).
 The Always On availability group feature provides for high-availability and disaster-recovery capabilities.

-**Cloud Witness**: [Cloud Witness](https://docs.microsoft.com/en-us/windows-server/failover-clustering/whats-new-in-failover-clustering#BKMK_CloudWitness) is a new type of Failover Cluster quorum witness in Windows Server 2016 that leverages Microsoft Azure as the arbitration point.
-The Cloud Witness, like any other quorum witness, gets a vote and can participate in the quorum calculations, but it uses the standard publicly available Microsoft Azure Blob Storage which eliminates the extra maintenance overhead of VMs hosted in a public cloud.
+**Cloud Witness**: [Cloud Witness](https://docs.microsoft.com/en-us/windows-server/failover-clustering/whats-new-in-failover-clustering#BKMK_CloudWitness) is a new type of Failover Cluster quorum witness in Windows Server 2016 that leverages Azure as the arbitration point.
+The Cloud Witness, like any other quorum witness, gets a vote and can participate in the quorum calculations, but it uses the standard publicly available Azure Blob Storage which eliminates the extra maintenance overhead of VMs hosted in a public cloud.

 #### Logging and Auditing